Income Tax Refund

 On the e-filing website

-To check the status of Income Tax refund, the taxpayer must take the following steps:
+To check the status of Income Tax refund, the taxpayer must follow the steps mentioned below:

 - Visit the official income tax website: www.incometaxindiaefiling.gov.in